wzychla/XNADash/README.md

 ## Assets

 * the code was written in C#, completely from scratch, in 2011
-* all images are hand-drawn by me
+* starting from 0.53, most textures are taken from the original
 * all songs were written by me back in 2011, using <a href='https://openmpt.org/'>OpenMPT</a> (songs are not composed by me, if by any chance you recognize their original author/title, please let me know)

 ## Status

-Current version: 0.54
+Current version: 0.55

 There are 70 levels in total.
 The `LEVELS.HL` file comes from the original.
 It's a text file that contain all levels.
 Creating new levels is easy, just edit the text file.

 Most levels should be playable.
 Known issues are described below.

 ## Changes

+### 0.55

+* added more textures

 ### 0.54